MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: MDP Playground

-\textbf{Toy Environments} The toy environments are cheap and encapsulate all the identified dimensions.
-The components of the MDP can be automatically generated according to the dimensions or can be user-defined.
-Any dimension not specified is set to a vanilla default value.
-Further, the underlying MDP state is exposed in an \textit{augmented\_state} variable, which allows users to design agents that may try to identify the true underlying MDP state given the observations.
-We now briefly describe the auto-generated discrete and continuous environments, since we use these for the experiments section and expect that these will cover the majority of the use-cases.
-This is followed by implementation details of selected dimensions; details for all dimensions can be found in Algorithm \ref{algorithm:generation} in Appendix \ref{sec:append_algorithm}.
+The toy environments \chngdjaircrc{are \textit{Gym environments}.
+They} are cheap and encapsulate all the identified dimensions of hardness.
+The components of the MDP can be automatically generated according to the configured dimensions of hardness or they can be user-defined.
+We discuss how the automatically-generated MDPs function in detail in Section \ref{sec:mdpp:detailed} and the corresponding algorithm in Algorithms \ref{algorithm:generation_disc} and \ref{algorithm:generation_cont} in Appendix \ref{append_sec:algorithms}.
+Further, the underlying Markovian $M$-state is exposed in an \textit{augmented\_state} variable, which allows users to design agents that may try to identify the true underlying MDP $M$-state given the observations.
+Design decisions regarding the MDPs are discussed in detail in Section \ref{sec:design_decisions}.

-\textbf{Discrete Environments} In the discrete case, $S$ and $A$ contain \textit{categorical} elements, and random instantiations of $P$ and $R$ are generated after the remaining dimensions have been set.
-The generated $P$ and $R$ are deterministic and held fixed for the environment.
-We keep $\rho_o$ to be uniform over the non-terminal states, and $T$ is fixed to be a subset of $S$ based on a chosen \textit{terminal state density}.

-\textbf{Continuous Environments} In the continuous case, environments correspond to the simplest real world task we could find: moving a rigid body to a target point, similar to \cite{soft_q_learning_icml_17_Haarnoja} and \cite{klink_self_paced_rl}. $P$ is formulated such that each action dimension affects the corresponding space dimension - $s$ is set to be equal to the action applied for \textit{time unit} seconds on a rigid body.
-This is integrated over time to yield the next state. $R$ is designed such that the reward for the current time step is the distance travelled towards the target since the last step.